Policy last updated

 Victoria’s approach to teaching reading F–2

-All Victorian government primary and specialist schools are required to implement a structured literacy approach to teaching reading from 2025.
+All Victorian government primary and specialist schools are required to implement a structured literacy approach to teaching reading, commencing implementation from 2025 with full implementation from the beginning of the 2027 school year.

 Explicit teaching of phonics and phonemic awareness